 The Kaybob Region includes the Kaybob North Duvernay development and other natural gas and oil producing properties.
-Paramount's land holdings in the Kaybob Region include 124,000 net acres of Duvernay rights and, after the February 2024 sale of certain non-core properties, 190,000 net acres of Montney rights.
+Paramount's land holdings in the Kaybob Region include 109,000 net acres of Duvernay rights and 179,000 net acres of Montney rights.